-GitClear "Industry Stats," available under the "Historical" tab when logged in, allow you to compare how the velocity of different-sized companies compares to your own.
+GitClear "Industry Benchmarks," available under the "Velocity" tab when logged in, allows you to compare how the velocity of different-sized companies compares to your own.
+Here's where you can find it within the GitClear UI (Elite subscription required for access)

-Visualization of site-wide Line Impact percentiles vs those for the Alloy entity
+Visualization of site-wide Diff Delta percentiles vs those for the Alloy entity

 Here's what Wikipedia has to say about percentiles, if you're rusty on thinking in statistics.
 The rest of this blog assumes that you understand the difference between "median" and "average," and that you know what it means to be in the Xth percentile.